NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Ceiling Fan: Cooling Setpoint Temperature Offset**

 The cooling setpoint temperature offset during months when the ceiling fans are operating.
-Only applies if ceiling fan quantity is greater than zero.
+Only applies if ceiling fan count is greater than zero.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.

 - **Name:** ``ceiling_fan_cooling_setpoint_temp_offset``
 - **Type:** ``Double``